stlab/libraries/README.md

 when_all() takes an n'ary function and n futures as arguments.

+[ TODO - although futures currently work with limitations on move only types (you can only have one continuation and one call to get) I should enable_if future itself so that it T is move only then the future is move only. ]

 ```c++
 template<typename R, typename ...Args >
 class packaged_task<R (Args...)> {